So here we are halfway through 2020, and this seems like a good time to take stock of Mum’s the Boss.

 Once in a while in the life of many blogs, it is often a good idea to sit back and focus a bit on what the blog is all about.
 And so it’s time for me to take a good look at Mum’s the Boss.

 If you are one of my regular readers you will know that this blog was allowed to slide into disuse and disrepair for a while (OK for several years).
-I had quite a few family issues to deal with, encompassing caring for someone with cancer, bereavement and selling of my family home, mental health issues and redundancy in the family, and now, my dad being diagnosed with dementia and moving into a care home and passing away (of natural causes, thankfully) in the early weeks of lockdown, shortly after his 80th birthday, which we did not get to celebrate.
+I had quite a few family issues to deal with, encompassing caring for someone with cancer, bereavement and selling of my family home, mental health issues and redundancy in the family, and then, my dad being diagnosed with dementia, moving into a care home and passing away (of natural causes, thankfully) in the early weeks of lockdown, shortly after his 80th birthday, which we did not get to celebrate.

 It’s at times like those that I have

 In the middle of all of this, the menopause hit me good and hard – which is one of the reasons why I set off on my quest for natural remedies like essential oils.
 That journey is now an essential part of me, and will probably find its way into the blog because it’s who I have become.

 I have a huge amount to be grateful for, don’t get me wrong.
 And although I flirted with the outer edges of depression at times during the last five years, I didn’t completely fall into the dark pit, thank goodness.

 Somehow I have found sufficient resilience within myself to hold myself together and to heal myself and care for others.
 But it’s still a colossal struggle some days, and I know I’m not alone in this.